rhaleblian/dslibris/README.txt

 BUILDING

 Fedora, Ubuntu, OS X, and Windows XP have all been used as build platforms.
-The primary build platform is Windows XP.
+The primary build platform is Fedora.

 Prerequisites:

 * devkitPro
 * If on Windows XP, MSYS/MINGW.
 The MSYS provided with devkitPro is fine.
+* DEVKITPRO and DEVKITARM set in your environment.

 To build: